apache/nuttx/README.txt

   recommended default value for each new configuration item, an even easier way is:

-    make oldefconfig
+    make olddefconfig

-  The olddefconfig target will simply bring you configuration up to date with the current Kconfig files, setting any new options to the default value.
+  The olddefconfig target will simply bring your configuration up to date with the current Kconfig files, setting any new options to the default value.
   No questions asked.